Cybersecurity Services in Burnaby for Small and Mid-Size Businesses

 How does BC PIPA affect cybersecurity requirements for Burnaby businesses?+

-BC PIPA requires all private-sector businesses to protect personal information using safeguards appropriate to the sensitivity of the data.
-A breach that exposes client records without adequate controls can trigger an OIPC investigation.
-Fusion’s cybersecurity program.
-Huntress MDR, SentinelOne, CIS Controls v8.1 alignment.
-Is designed to demonstrate those safeguards.
-Documentation and audit logging are included in every engagement.
+British Columbia’s Personal Information Protection Act (PIPA) requires private-sector businesses to protect personal information with safeguards appropriate to the sensitivity of the data, and public bodies fall under FIPPA.
+A breach that exposes records without adequate controls can draw the attention of BC’s Office of the Information and Privacy Commissioner.
+Fusion’s program, Huntress MDR, SentinelOne, and CIS Controls v8.1 alignment, is designed to demonstrate those safeguards, with documentation and audit logging included in every engagement.

-Are Burnaby technology companies at higher cybersecurity risk?+
+Are Burnaby technology and game studios at higher cybersecurity risk?+

 Yes.
-Technology companies are targeted for IP theft and ransomware specifically because they hold valuable source code, client contracts, and development credentials.
+Technology firms, game studios, and VFX houses are targeted for IP theft and ransomware specifically because they hold valuable source code, unreleased media, client contracts, and development credentials.
 A compromised developer machine can expose an entire client supply chain.
 Fusion’s endpoint detection (Huntress MDR + SentinelOne) monitors for lateral movement, credential harvesting, and persistence techniques used in these attacks.
 Not just signature-based antivirus.

 Can you support cybersecurity for Burnaby businesses with remote or hybrid teams?+

 Yes.
 Fusion’s cybersecurity coverage applies across all managed endpoints regardless of location.
 Office, home, or remote.
-MFA is enforced at the tenant level.
+MFA and conditional access are enforced at the tenant level.
 Huntress MDR detects threats on individual devices before they reach the network.
 For Burnaby businesses with hybrid teams, your attack surface is monitored consistently across all locations.

 Service Areas